ceshine/ceshine-hugo/content/post/20200213-tf21-quest/index.md

 There are 30 types of target labels, and I split them into three categories:

-1. Those only related to the question
+1. Those only related to the question.
-2. Those only related to the answer
+2. Those only related to the answer.
-3. Those require information from both the question and the answer
+3. Those require information from both the question and the answer.

 We create three classification heads for each category.
 Each head only uses data from the relevant encoder (e.g., the question head will only use results from the question encoder) to reduce over-fitting.
 I also found that putting a context gating on the intermediate states slightly improves the accuracy.